Rowland Salley: Biography

 Salley was born in Belvidere, Illinois.
 He began playing bass in high school and was kicked off the track team for having long hair.
 He has written, "the timing of events is what often moves somebody.
 One of those events came for me in the form of a monster tornado that hit our high school one sunny Friday afternoon in the springtime [April 21, 1967].
 There was death and destruction and though I wasn't consciously trying to flee the place or the characters of my town... there was a lot that I wanted to try in my lifetime... [and] I ought to set about it before another "tornado" came along."

 His first move was to Madison, Wisconsin, where he started a band.
 He then moved to Woodstock, New York.
 He got work as a session musician working with such performers as Maria Muldaur, John Sebastian and Paul Butterfield.
-He later moved to Toronto where he played with such performers as David Wilcox and Ian and Sylvia.
+His best known composition, "Killing the Blues", was first recorded by the group "Woodstock Mountains" on the LP More Music from Mud Acres (1977).
+This loose group included Salley, Butterfield, Sebastian, Bill Keith, Happy Traum, and others.
+Salley later moved to Toronto where he played with such performers as David Wilcox and Ian and Sylvia.
 Later, he moved to Los Angeles where he backed up such singers as Bobbie Gentry and Joan Baez.
 He moved to San Francisco in 1983.
 Two years later, he met Chris Isaak and has performed with the Silvertones ever since.

 Salley's solo album Killing the Blues was recorded on weekends in Vancouver during breaks in filming The Chris Isaak Show in 2004.
 The album is a mix of new and old material, dating as far back as 1977 (the title song).
 After Shawn Colvin recorded "Killing the Blues" in 1994 she wrote, "Larry Campbell from New York told me in 1981 while we were in a band together that I should learn this song by his friend, Roly Salley.
 Just when you think there's no new way to say anything, you hear a song like this and think, that's as good as anything before or since."

 Of the songwriting process, Salley has written, "the part I like best about writing is the second you realize that you've just written a song."
 He markets reproductions of his art through his website and has contributed his art to three of Maria Muldaur's albums.